gustavocidornelas/fused-multimodal-emotion/README.md

 After training, the model is evaluated on the test set and the full model is saved to `/pretrained-models`.

 ## References
-The full report with the description of our approach is avaliable [here].
+The full report with the description of our motivation and approach is avaliable [here].
 The code in this repository was developed as part of my semester project at the [Chair for Mathematical Information Science](https://www.mins.ee.ethz.ch/index.html), at [ETH Zürich](https://www.ethz.ch/en.html).

 A significant part of the code for this project is built over the code from [multimodal-speech-emotion](https://github.com/david-yoon/multimodal-speech-emotion).